-The COVID-19 pandemic and subsequent lockdowns have changed the nature of work-life balance.
-Today, many thousands of office workers are struggling to adjust to working from home full-time, and are discovering that the lines between work life and home life are easily blurred.
+Then the COVID-19 pandemic and subsequent lockdowns changed the nature of work-life balance.
+Even after, many thousands of office workers are working from home full-time, and are discovering that the lines between work life and home life are easily blurred.
 While the daily commute has disappeared, it has been replaced by other challenges, such as the tendency for work hours to bleed into the evening.

 This article will look at 14 ways to improve work-life balance, no matter whether you work in an office or from home.

 Take your productivity to the next level with our comprehensive (and free) ebook!

 What is work-life balance, and why is it so important?